-Sunday worship this year has had monthly themes from the UUCE Aspirations, created by the Dreamcatchers church-wide process.
-Past themes have come from our UUA Principles and Sources, from the Children’s Recessional, and from the UUCE Mission.
+Sunday worship is designed around monthly themes.
+Past themes have been drawn from our UUCE Aspirations, created by the Dreamcatchers church-wide process, our UUA Principles and Sources, from the Children’s Recessional, and from the UUCE Mission.

 - Sundays enjoy the support of the Worship Associates who also offer a monthly Reflection.

 - The Greeters and Ushers make it all go smoothly

 - The Sunday Kitchen Crew!